 The above is part of Section 26(2) of the Domestic Animals Act 1994, which requires owners to keep their dogs under effective control.

-Certain dog breeds cannot be off-leash.
+Certain dog breeds cannot be off-lead.
 For example:

 - Restricted breeds and dangerous dogs must be muzzled and leashed when outside your home.

-- Greyhounds must be on a leash even in off-leash areas and parks as per legal requirements for Greyhound owners.
+- Greyhounds must be on a lead even in off-lead areas and parks as per legal requirements for greyhound owners.

 For the latest information, visit: Legal requirements for dog owners